mryap/fierce-robin/src/pages/index.md

   - type: section_content
     bg: gray
     content: >-
-      Gain new insights into customer behaviour with A/B Test
+      Build online success with Digital Analytics and a/B testing.

       * Validate new design or change from existing traffic.

-      * Test, Learn & Apply.
+      * Gain new insights into customer behaviour.

       * Minimal Support from IT and Designer.